 In Russian, the letter e is actually pronounced with a little y in front of it. for example, the name Yevgeny, starts with the letter e. there is no y in the beginning.
 But this does not only relate to the beginning of words, also when it is being spoken inside it word.

 Let’s take the word endless for example.
-In Russian English you would say Endlyess. so you insert the y in the middle of the word.
+In Russian English you would say Endlyess. so you insert the ‘y’ in the middle of the word.

 #9 Forget about your ‘i’ – use ‘ee’ instead

 Another thing that you can forget about is using the letter I in the middle of a word.
-Instead try to elongate the letter by making it sound more like a ‘ee’ such as in the word feel. the reason that need of Russian speakers have so much trouble pronouncing this letter, is because it simply does not exist in their alphabet. this is something that you see even with Russians who know English very well, it is still difficult for them to pronounce the letter the correct way.
+Instead, try to elongate the letter by making it sound more like a ‘ee’ such as in the word feel. the reason that most native Russian speakers have so much trouble pronouncing this letter, is because it simply does not exist in their alphabet. this is something that you see even with Russians who know English very well, it is still difficult for them to pronounce the letter the correct way.
 A funny phrase to practice it this with is: the fish is big.
 Alright, now it’s your turn.
 Try saying the sentence in Russian English and tell me what you say!

 #10 Change the stress of the words

 This Final thing you can also do to make yourself have a Russian accent.
 In Russian many words are randomly stressed.
-That means that as a foreigner, or sometimes even as a Russian person, it is very difficult for you to guess where is the stress should be in the word.
-Now, there’s also words like that in English.
+That means that as a foreigner, or sometimes even as a Russian person, it is very difficult for you to guess where the stress should be in the word.
+Now, there are also words like that in English.
 But since it’s very difficult for Russians to get exactly where in the word should be the right correct stress.
 You can simply make up the stresses in the word that you already know and that will cause you to seem Russian as well.

 #1 Roll your ‘r’

 Just like we said in the previous paragraphs, you have to roll your ‘r’ if you’re speaking in Russian.
-Now, how you actually do this?
+Now, how do you actually do this?
 If you have any experience with learning Spanish or Dutch for example, then you already know how to roll your r.
 But chances are I come up that this isn’t you.

 #2 Do not forget about the soft sign ь

 Some people when learning to speak Russian, tend to forget about the two extra letters that are in the Russian language.
-Of course we’re speaking about the soft sign ь.
-What is letter does is actually fairly simple – it causes the previous letter to become more soft.
+Of course, we’re speaking about the soft sign ь.
+What is letter does is actually fairly simple – it causes the previous letter to become softer.
 Former Slavic for German speakers, this is no problem.
-But for English speakers, it can be pretty difficult to find out what the difference exactly is between a letter with – and a letter without the soft sign. and you cannot show the difference in the beginning, then don’t worry.
+But for English speakers, it can be pretty difficult to find out what the difference exactly is between a letter with – and a letter without the soft sign.
+If you cannot show the difference in the beginning, then don’t worry.
 With time you will be able to distinguish between the letters and you will be able to use this to correctly pronounce Russian

 #3 Or about the hard sign ъ